The Housing Registrar receives a number of queries about rent charges in registered housing agencies each year.

 If you have questions about your rent we encourage you in the first instance to seek information from the registered agency managing your home on how rent is calculated for the property in which you are living, and the breakdown of how your own rent figure has been derived.

-To enable a better understanding of rent setting we have produced two information papers in conjunction with the Community Housing Federation of Victoria (CHFV).
+To enable a better understanding of rent setting we have produced two information papers in conjunction with the Community Housing Industry Association Victoria (CHIA Vic).

 - a detailed (pdf 588KB) associated with social housing information paper for all stakeholders